tstatler/doctools/guides/node/mvc/README.md

 Main script file for Node.ACS to load and start the app.
 If the app is using the MVC framework, the `start` and `stop` functions are invoked during application startup and shutdown, respectively.

+The `start` function is passed the following objects:

+  * `app`: handle to the Express application instance
+  * `express`: handle to the Express library
+  * `io`: handle to the socket.io instance (only available for Node.ACS 1.0.11 and later)

+The `stop` function is not passed any parameters.

     // setup app session and favicon
-    function start(app, express) {
+    function start(app, express, io) {
         app.use(express.session(
                 { key: 'node.acs', secret: "my secret" }));
         app.use(express.favicon(
                 __dirname + '/public/images/favicon.ico'));

+	//save the socket.io io object to app,
+	//so that it can be accessed via req.app.io from the controllers or filters app.io = io;
     }

     function stop() {
-        // release resources before server stop
+	// release resources before server stops
     }

 The `start` or `stop` functions are both optional; if they are not defined, the startup and shutdown sequence proceeds as described above.

 ### config.json

-The configuration file for defining the application's url routing, filters and websockets.
+The configuration file for defining the application's URL routing, filters and websockets.

     {
       "routes":
       [